Boban Marjanović: Houston Rockets (2022–2024)

-Fenerbahçe Beko (2024)
+2024–25

 On September 18, 2024, Marjanović returned to Europe and signed with Fenerbahçe Beko of the BSL and the EuroLeague for the 2024–25 season.
-On December 23, 2024, Marjanović parted ways with the Turkish team.
+On December 23, 2024, Marjanović parted ways with the Turkish team, after appearing in 13 games.

-Zhejiang Lions (2025)

 On January 2, 2025, Marjanović signed with the Zhejiang Lions of the Chinese Basketball Association (CBA).

+Ilirija (2025–26)

+On December 11, 2025, Marjanović signed with the Ilirija of the Slovenian League and the ABA League.
+On May 24, 2026, in the Slovenian League game against Krka, Marjanović was involved in a heated verbal exchange with fans of the opposing team, but managed to calm down.
+Over 18 ABA League games with Ilirija, he averaged 13.9 points and 8.6 rebounds on 50.0% shooting from the field.

+On July 24, 2026, Marjanović signed a short-term contract to play for the Philippine club SGA to play in the William Jones Cup over the summer.

 National team career

-As a junior national team player with Serbia, Marjanović won gold medals at the 2007 FIBA Under-19 World Championship and the 2008 FIBA Europe Under-20 Championship.
-He was named on the candidates list before both the EuroBasket 2009 and the 2010 FIBA World Championship, but did not get in the final 12-man squads.
-His senior debut with the Serbian national basketball team at a major tournament came at EuroBasket 2011 in Lithuania, where Serbia finished in eighth place.
+As a junior national team player of Serbia, Marjanović won gold medals at the 2007 FIBA Under-19 World Championship and the 2008 FIBA Europe Under-20 Championship.
+He was named on the candidates list before both the EuroBasket 2009 and the 2010 FIBA World Championship, but did not make the final 12-man squad.
+His senior debut with the Serbian national basketball team at a major tournament occurred at EuroBasket 2011 in Lithuania, where Serbia finished in eighth place.

 In August 2015, the San Antonio Spurs prohibited him from playing for the Serbian national team at EuroBasket 2015 due to risk of injury after signs of pain in his left foot, although the Serbian Basketball Federation (KSS) stated that no bone fractures were found.

 Marjanović represented Serbia at EuroBasket 2017.
-They won the silver medal, losing the final to Slovenia.
-Over nine tournament games, he averaged 12.4 points, 4.8 rebounds and 1.4 assists per game on 56.2% shooting from the field.
+They won the silver medal, losing the final against Slovenia.
+Over nine tournament games, he earned the average result of 12.4 points, 4.8 rebounds and 1.4 assists per game on 56.2% shooting from the field.

 At the 2019 FIBA Basketball World Cup, the Serbian national team was considered a favorite to win the trophy, but was eventually upset in the quarter-finals by Argentina.
 With wins over the United States and Czech Republic, they finished in fifth place.
-Marjanović averaged 6.8 points and 2.5 rebounds over 8 games.
+Marjanović averaged 6.8 points and 2.5 rebounds over eight matches.